owlsdepartment/plate/README.md

 #### `plate-disable-api`

-This feature lets you disable WordPress's built in [REST API](https://developer.wordpress.org/rest-api) if you aren't using it.
+This feature lets you [disable](https://www.ultimatewoo.com/disable-wordpress-rest-api) WordPress's built in [REST API](https://developer.wordpress.org/rest-api) if you don't want to use it.

 ```php
 add_theme_support('plate-disable-api');